 Luckily, I got a rundown of Hyatt Regency’s baby-friendly amenities before I swam too far into the deep-end.
 Our one-bedroom with connected parlor suite came prepped with a crib (cross the Pack n Play off the list), baby bath and body products (nix the shampoo and body wash) and a sweet and cuddly stuffed animal (forget the extra toys).

 Everything was unpacked and organized before we could even finish our complimentary welcome cocktails (Sonoran sangria, by the way).
-That left plenty of time to enjoy the resort’s pool before baby’s nap.
+That left plenty of time to enjoy the resort’s pool before the baby’s nap.
 And when I say “pool,” I mean water park.
-In actuality, there are 10 swimming pools, 16 fountains, 40 waterfalls and one 30-foot waterslide.
+In actuality, there are 10 swimming pools, 20 fountains, 45 waterfalls and one 30-foot waterslide.
 All of that, plus a sandy beach and poolside giant versions of classic games like Chess and Jenga.

 I’m prepared to make necessary compromises now that we’re traveling as a family, but one thing I’m not willing to give up on is a good dining experience.
 I love food and I love a leisurely meal.
 Hyatt Regency’s SWB, a southwest bistro was the perfect option.
-And while our meal wasn’t exactly “leisurely” (we have a 6-month-old, after all), it was delicious – scallop ceviche with a guava and passion fruit marinade, a fresh baby kale salad and an open-faced tamale with seasonal veggies.
+And while our meal wasn’t exactly “leisurely” (we have a 6-month-old, after all), it was delicious – rainbow ceviche with fresh ahi tuna and avocado, a delicious Heirloom Beet salad and perfectly grilled Carne Asada with a beer glaze and chimichurri.